javedmshah/javedmshah.github.io/about.md

 description: Javed is a product manager with experience running identity assurance and access management product portfolios for startups.
 He is a BS in Computer Engineering from University of Pune and holds an MBA from UC Berkeley.
 ---

-Javed received a BS in [computer engineering with emphasis in artificial intelligence](http://www.unipune.ac.in/dept/science/computer_science/default.htm) in 2001 from the University of Pune, and an MBA [strategy](https://haas.berkeley.edu/) in 2014 from the University of California, Berkeley.
+Javed received a BS in [Computer Science](http://www.unipune.ac.in/dept/science/computer_science/default.htm) with emphasis in Artificial Intelligence in 2001 from the University of Pune, and an [MBA in Strategy](https://haas.berkeley.edu/) in 2014 from the
+University of California, Berkeley.

 "Be curious."